Ways to Respond to Your Kid’s Anxiety and Stress Problems

 1. Introduce them to healthy coping mechanisms

 One of the best ways to help your child deal with anxiety or stress is to introduce them to healthy coping mechanisms.
-This can include things like deep breathing exercises, relaxation techniques, and visualisation.
+This can include things like deep breathing exercises, relaxation techniques, and visualization.
 Helping your child find healthy ways to cope with their emotions will not only be beneficial in the short term but will also help them develop healthy habits that they can use for the rest of their life.

 2. Help them to understand their anxiety disorder

 Another way that you can help your child deal with their anxiety is to help them understand it.
 This means teaching them what anxiety is, what causes it, and how it can affect them.
 It is also important to help them to understand that there is nothing wrong with having anxiety and that it is a normal part of life.
 This can help reduce the stigma they may feel about their disorder and make them feel more comfortable talking about it.